UB-CMPS4131/UB-Campus-Safety/README.md

 ## Introduction

 - Everything is well documented, please take a look at [docs](./docs) folder.
-- All the required UML Diagrams are also drawn.
 - Steps to setup the project are mentioned [here](./docs/INSTALLATION.md)
 - Steps to deploy are mentioned [here](./docs/DEPLOY.md)